Tomshiii/ahk/README.md

 A lot of the code in My Scripts.ahk is either inspired by, or taken from Taran from LTT (https://github.com/TaranVH/).
 His videos on ahk got me into fiddling around with it myself so many thanks.

-You can watch me use some of these scripts in action live while I edit away on  twitch when I stream on my bot account: https://www.twitch.tv/botshiii
+You can watch me use some of these scripts in action while I edit away on  twitch when I stream on my bot account: https://www.twitch.tv/botshiii

 ## Currently WIP:
 - [X] My Scripts.ahk